-10.1 Science 10.2 Science Science I is a preparatory course for Senior Biology in years II and I2.
-Science 2 is a preparatory course for Senior Biology, Chemistry and Physics in years 11 and 12.
+Science I is a preparatory course for Senior Biology in years 11 and 12.

 Science I is aligned with the Australian Curriculum for year 10, however, its coverage of the Physics and Chemistry units is more practical-based and therefore it does not cover the same concepts and abstract thinking required for Senior Physics or Chemistry.
 Students who are not considering studying a science in years 11 and 12, or, students who are only considering Senior Biology are recommended to choose Science I in year 10.
-Science 2 is aligned with the Australian Curriculum for year 10, however, its intention is to extend students' exposure to scientific concepts and further their skills and understanding, particularly in the fields of Chemistry and Physics.
-Students wishing to study Physics or Chemistry in Senior must choose this subject, and their entry into Chemistry or Physics is conditional based on their effort and achievement in Science 2 at the end of year 10.
-Please note that students studying Science 2 can still choose to study both Biology units if they are interested in studying Senior Biology.